 Casa Rustica(Credit: Alessandro Vecchi)

-Quail with truffled polenta at Luigi Q in Hicksville.
+Quail with truffled polenta is served at Luigi Q in Hicksville.

-The fluke crudo appetizer at Nick & Toni's in East Hampton.
+Fluke crudo is served at Nick & Toni's in East Hampton.